aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

 series_title = "Automated DevOps"
 +++

 Having had a look at [some tools for deploying IoT applications]({{< ref "/posts/2019-07-16-home-grown-iot-devops.md" >}}) there was one piece of the puzzle that was missing, _automation_.
-After all, one of my goals is to be able to deploy updates to my project without really any effort, I want the ideal of doing a `git push` and then it just deploying.
+After all, one of my goals is to be able to deploy updates to my project without really any effort, I want the idea of doing a `git push` and then it just deploying.

 And that brings us to this post, a look at how we can do automated deployments of IoT projects using IoT Edge and Azure Pipelines.

-Before we dive in, it's worth noting that the IoT Edge team [have guidance on how to do this](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-devops-project?{{<cda>}}) on Microsoft Docs already, but it'll generate you a sample project, which means you'd need to retrofit your own project into it. **That** is what we'll cover in this post, so I'd advise you to have a skim of the documentation first.
+Before we dive in, it's worth noting that the IoT Edge team [have guidance on how to do this](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-devops-project?{{<cda>}}) on Microsoft Docs already, but it'll generate you a sample project, which means you'd need to retrofit your project into it. **That** is what we'll cover in this post, so I'd advise you to have a skim of the documentation first.

 ## Defining Our Process